 Islamic finance is a way of doing financial transactions and banking while respecting Islamic law or sharia.
-Islamic finance hardly existed 30 years ago yet today is a $2.5 trillion industry with hundreds of specialised institutions located in more than 80 countries.
+Islamic finance hardly existed 30 years ago yet today is a $4 trillion industry with hundreds of financial institutions located in more than 80 countries.
 Islamic banks are by far the biggest players in the Islamic finance industry and account for $1.75 trillion or 70% of total assets.
-According to a 2019 State of Global Islamic Economy report, total sharia-compliant assets are expected to grow to $3.5 trillion by 2024.
+According to the State of Global Islamic Economy report, total Islamic finance assets are expected to grow to $4.9 trillion by 2025.

 So what is behind the success of Islamic finance?
 What makes Islamic finance special?
 Why is it growing rapidly?

 The most famous rule in Islamic finance is the ban on usury.
-In economic terms, this means lender and borrowers are forbidden from charging or paying interest or riba.
-Sharia-compliant banks don’t issue interest-based loans.
+In economic terms, this means lender and borrowers are forbidden from making interest payments or riba.
+Sharia-compliant banks don't issue interest-based loans.

-The obvious question then becomes: how do Islamic banks make money?
+The obvious question then becomes: how does Islamic banking make money?
 Instead of lending money to their clients at a profit, they buy the underlying product—the house, the car, the refrigerator—and then lease it or re-sell it on installment to the client for a fixed price typically higher than the initial market value.
 The key notion here is risk sharing—the banks make a profit on the transaction as a reward for the risk they took with the customer.
-Instead of thriving off of interest rates, Islamic banks use their customers’ money to acquire assets such as property or businesses and profit when the loan is successfully repaid.
+Instead of thriving off of interest rates like conventional banks, Islamic banks use their customers' money to acquire assets such as property or businesses and profit when the loan is successfully repaid.

-All Islamic finance investments, acquisitions, and transactions must reflect Islamic values.
+All Islamic finance products, acquisitions, and transactions must reflect Islamic principles.
 Dealing with anything illicit (haram) like alcohol production, pork breeding, arms manufacturing, or gambling is strictly forbidden.
 It is interesting to note that similar initiatives exist in other faiths—the STOXX Index for example only selects companies that respect Christian values.